 Like everyone else’s world mine is full of words.
-Even when I’m not reading books, listening to audiobooks, reading articles online, listening to debates and discussions on Youtube or talking with students, colleagues and friends I am always thinking in words.
+Even when I’m not reading books, listening to audiobooks, reading articles online, listening to debates on Youtube or talking with students, colleagues and friends I am always thinking in words.

 I am constantly revising my view of the world based partly on my own thinking but mainly on the thoughts of others.
-Those others include John Derbyshire, Ed West, Patrick West, Pat Buchanan, Mark Steyn, Roger Scruton, F. Roger Devlin, Michael H. Hart, Michael Levin, Benjamin Schwartz, Douglas Murray, Toby Young, Peter Hitchens, Melanie Phillips, Sam Harris, Rod Liddle, Pat Condell, Pat Buchanan, Steve Sailer, Peter Brimelow, Peter Frost, James Thompson, James Delingpole, Jim Goad, Gavin McInnes, Theodore Dalrymple, Daniel Greenfield, Milton Friedman, Tom Wolfe, Thomas Sowell, Walter Williams, Jared Taylor, J.P.
+Those others include John Derbyshire, Ed West, Patrick West, Pat Buchanan, Mark Steyn, Roger Scruton, F. Roger Devlin, Michael H. Hart, Michael Levin, Benjamin Schwartz, Douglas Murray, Toby Young, Peter Hitchens, Melanie Phillips, Sam Harris, Rod Liddle, Pat Condell, Pat Buchanan, Steve Sailer, Peter Brimelow, James Thompson, James Delingpole, Jim Goad, Gavin McInnes, Theodore Dalrymple, Daniel Greenfield, Milton Friedman, Tom Wolfe, Thomas Sowell, Walter Williams, Jared Taylor, J.P.
 Rushton and Stefan Molyneux.
 These people’s thoughts and ideas go round and round in my head.

 Yet sometimes I get a bit sick of it all.
 Then I start to wonder just how accurately words describe the real material world and how closely other our ideas map onto real events.
 At times words almost seem to obscure rather than illuminate.
 Then I try to imagine how the world would look without language to get a handle on it.